Georgetown Railroad: History

-The proceeds of the first stock offering was about $50,000, and the end of 1878, the GRR had connected Georgetown to Round Rock.
-Soon, the railroad found itself in difficult financial straits and was sold in foreclosure on August 5, 1879.
-The International-Great Northern Railroad purchased the Georgetown and operations merged with that company in 1882.
+The first stock offering raised about $50,000, and by the end of 1878 the GRR had connected Georgetown to Round Rock.
+Soon, however, the railroad found itself in difficult financial straits and was sold in foreclosure on August 5, 1879.
+The International-Great Northern Railroad purchased the Georgetown and operations were merged with that company in 1882.
 The branch was operated by the I-GN and its successors until 1959, when it was sold to the new Georgetown Railroad Company.

-This company was incorporated on July 25, 1958, and it acquired eight miles of the Georgetown branch of the Missouri Pacific Railroad which was a successor to the I-GN.
+This company was incorporated on July 25, 1958, and it acquired eight miles of the Georgetown branch of the Missouri Pacific Railroad, a successor to the I-GN.

-On June 3, 1991, the Georgetown Railroad acquired that portion of the Belton Railroad east of Interstate 35 at Belton and began operating this line as its Belton Subdivision.
+On June 3, 1991, the Georgetown Railroad acquired that portion of the Belton Railroad east of Interstate 35 at Belton and began operating it as its Belton Subdivision.